You might wonder, why the hell do you need an engineering brand? Why should you, as an engineering leader, care about your company’s employer brand?

 She used to work as a Java and Go developer.
 Five years ago, she started building a new microservice based system at the Financial Times.
 That got her into operation and support.

 The obvious reason to build up your engineering employer brand is that you want great people to join your company and to stay there.
-People often start thinking about an engineering brand when they’re thinking about recruiting engineers.
+People often start thinking about an engineering brand when they’re thinking about recruiting engineers or setting up an internship program.
 Developers have opportunities to join many different companies.

 You want people to look at your job specification and think, “I’ve heard the Financial Times talking at a conference.
 They seemed to understand technology, and their engineering culture looked interesting and inclusive.”